berachain/beacon-kit/README.md

 [![Telegram Chat](https://img.shields.io/endpoint?color=neon&logo=telegram&label=chat&url=https%3A%2F%2Ftg.sumanjay.workers.dev%2Fbeacon_kit)](https://t.me/beacon_kit)

-## A modular consensus framework for building layer 1/2 evm blockchains ⛵️✨
+## A modular framework for building EVM consensus clients ⛵️✨

 ![banner](.github/assets/banner.png)

 ## 🚧 WARNING: UNDER CONSTRUCTION 🚧

 This project is work in progress and subject to frequent changes as we are still working on wiring up the final system.
-It has not been audited for security purposes and should not be used in production yet.
+Audits on BeaconKit are still ongoing, and in progress at the moment.
+We don't recommend using BeaconKit in a production environment yet.

 ## What is BeaconKit

-BeaconKit introduces an innovative framework that utilizes the Cosmos-SDK to create a flexible, customizable consensus layer tailored for Ethereum-based blockchains.
+BeaconKit is a modular framework for building EVM based consensus clients.
 The framework offers the most user-friendly way to build and operate an EVM blockchain, while ensuring a functionally identical execution environment to that of the Ethereum Mainnet.

 First there was EVM Compatibility; next, EVM Equivalence; and now with BeaconKit, **EVM Identicality**.